.png)

 Specialises in Forensic Psychology

-Ahu has over 15 years experience in prison, court and private practice settings.
+Ahu has over 17 years experience in prison, court and clinical settings.
 She holds a Bachelor of Science Psychology, Masters of Psychology (Forensic), Graduate Certificate in Law and Masters of Terrorism and Security Studies.
 She is a full member of the Australian Psychology Society (APS) and Fellow of the College of Forensic Psychologists.

 Find Ahu on LinkedIn

-Ahu also specialises in Terrorism and Violent Extremism risk assessment and interventions.
-She was involved in the assessment and treatment of hundreds of Terrorist and Violent Extremist Offenders in NSW and Victorian prison and community settings including developing a program pathway for violent extremism offenders at the NSW High Risk Management Correctional Centre, as well as assessment and treatment of many high profile organised crime members.
-Ahu is an accredited practitioner and trainer in the use of assessment tools for ideologically or politically motivated violence, and brings a wealth of geo-political, legislative, cultural and professional knowledge to the field of violent extremism and grievance fueled violence.
+Ahu is also recognised for her specialist expertise in terrorism and violent extremism risk assessment and intervention.
+She has been involved in the assessment and treatment of hundreds of individuals identified as presenting with extremist ideologies across NSW and Victorian custodial and community settings.
+This has included developing program pathways for high-risk extremist offenders within the NSW High Risk Management Correctional Centre and working with individuals associated with organised crime networks.
+She is an accredited practitioner and trainer in structured professional judgment tools for ideologically/politically motivated violence, and brings a depth of geo-political, legislative, cultural, and clinical knowledge to this field.